 Elevation Gain: 1,556-ft.

-To extend the day, at the Y junction at 3.0 miles, continue on the longer walk to the second junction for Alp Languard by taking the trail branching left toward Piz Languard.
-This rocky, undulating trail curves around Muot da Barba Peider, a minor peak on the ridge extending southeast from Piz Muragl and passes below/above more avalanche barriers.
-Along the way great views open to Lake Languard, nestled in meadows beneath Piz Albris near the head of the Languard Valley.
+For the longer version of the walk, at the "Y" junction at 3.0 miles take the trail branching left toward Piz Languard.
+This rocky, undulating trail curves around the slopes beneath Muot da Barba Peider, a minor peak on the ridge extending southwest from Piz Muragl, passing through an area with more avalanche barriers.
+Here great views open to Lake Languard nestled in meadows beneath Piz Albris near the head of the Languard Valley.

-At 3.25 miles the trail ascends on moderate to moderately-steep grades up talus slopes.
-The grade abates as 3.6 miles and the path now traverses through talus and rocky meadows beneath the ridge anchored by Piz Muragl and Piz Languard.
-Views extend up the Morteratsch Valley to the Morteratsch Glacier flowing down from the cirque defined by Piz Bernina, Piz Argient, Piz Zupo and the Bellavista ridge.
+At 3.25 miles the trail ascends on moderate to moderately-steep grades up scree-covered slopes.
+The grade abates as 3.6 miles.
+The path now traverses through scree and rocky meadows beneath the ridge anchored by Piz Muragl and Piz Languard.
+Views extend south up the Morteratsch Valley to the Morteratsch Glacier flowing down the cirque defined by Piz Bernina, Piz Argient, Piz Zupo and the Bellavista ridge.
 Piz Palu towers above the Pers Glacier.